 A Vibrant Local Community

-There’s an independent bookstore, a high-end kitchen emporium, a year round farmer’s market, antique and gift shops, and the Wayne Center for the Arts.
+There’s an independent bookstore, the sophisticated upscale St. Paul Hotel, a high-end kitchen emporium, a year-round farmer’s market, antique and gift shops, and the Wayne Center for the Arts.
 Downtown is still also the place to pick up some guitar strings, grab a newspaper, get your hair cut, buy a skateboard, or get a new tattoo.

 From the Cleveland Clinic’s Wooster campus to a multi-million dollar manufacturer of specialized, high performance fabrics, Wooster’s business community is strong and growing, and provides opportunities for Wooster students both before and after graduation.
 In fact, Site Selection magazine ranked Wooster/Wayne County the number one "micropolitan" area in the country for new business growth in 2013.
 That makes eight straight years in the top six.

 One of the city’s newest entrepreneurial success stories is ABS Materials, co-founded by Wooster chemistry professor Paul Edmiston, who has developed a nano-engineered material with scores of potential applications for environmental cleanup.

 ABS has grown from two employees to more than 30 – including several Wooster graduates – in just two years.
 In 2011, Edmiston won a Breakthrough Award from Popular Mechanics magazine, and the Ohio Chamber of Commerce honored ABS with its 2011 Excellence in Entrepreneurship award.